What is crash detection? How it works and keeps your teen driver safer

 Barometer

-A change in air pressure can signal that airbags were deployed or that a window was shattered, which adds another layer of confirmation.
+A change in air pressure can signal that airbags were deployed or a window was shattered, which adds another layer of confirmation.

 Machine learning and algorithms